aegisblade/gitlab/README.md

 This gitlab instance could easily be exposed to the outside web, but that configuration is outside the scope of this repo.

+#### Notes on this Setup

+The CI runner in this repo is configured so...

+ - Each job is run in a `docker` container.
+ - The VM's `docker` socket is mounted in every job, making `docker` available for use inside the job's container.
+ - It can run up to 4 jobs concurrently.

 ## Get Started

 #### Install Prerequisites